analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 5.  **Revenue:** users complete monetization actions

 ### Google HEART

 -   proposed by Googlers Kerry Rodden, Hilary Hutchinson, and Xin Fu in [2010 paper](https://research.google/pubs/measuring-the-user-experience-on-a-large-scale-user-centered-metrics-for-web-applications/)
 -   set of user-centered metrics to measure progress toward user experience goals
-- metrics tracked over time and/or cut by user segments (new vs existing users, user type, etc)
+-   metrics tracked for a given time period and/or cut by user segments/cohorts
 -   some metric categories may not be applicable for certain products/business use cases

+1.  **Happiness**

+-   attitudinal metrics
-1. **Happiness**: attitudinal metrics like CSAT, NPS, and ease of use
+-   i.e. CSAT, NPS, and ease of use

+2.  **Engagement**

-2. **Engagement**: behavioral metrics on frequency, depth, and breadth of interaction
+-   behavioral metrics on level of involvement with the product
+-   i.e. frequency, depth, breadth of interaction
-3. **Adoption**: count of actives and feature first usage rates
-4. **Retention**: <<< next step here >>>
+-   averages per user and rate of actives to do action are often good starting points
+-   engagement metrics that predict future product retention or revenue tend to be prioritized

+3.  **Adoption**

+-   new users to start using a product
+-   expressed as absolute count, proportion of total users, proportion of active users, proportion of new/existing users, etc
+-   defining "using" is product/feature/business case specific
+-   i.e. accounts created last 7 days, number of users to turn on a feature, etc

+4.  **Retention**

+-   percent of users who use the product during period X and then use it again during period Y
+-   new products tend to have evolving retention metrics vs mature products tend to have more stable retention metrics outside of seasonal/macro events
+-   cohort comparison is common here (i.e. cohorts based on when users first joined the product or adopted the product/feature)
+-   i.e. percent of 7 day actives this week who were also active last week, percent of cohort users who use the product month 2, month 3, etc

-5. **Task success**:
+5.  **Task success**

+-   is the product UX/design intuitive and efficient at getting users to desired objective
+-   task metrics help pinpoint areas of opportunity to reduce friction and improve the user experience
+-   behavioral metrics assessing efficiency, effectiveness, error rates
+-   efficiency examples: time to complete task, clicks to complete task, steps complete per time window x
+-   effectiveness examples: step completion rate, rate of users who stick to optimal path, rate of users complete task without assistance
+-   error rates examples: page error rate, abandonment rate by sub task location, issues reported rate

+### North Star Metric

+-   \<next step bookmark\>

+### Meta PMF

+### Growth Equation

 ### Chamath Palihapitiya Core Metrics

 -   Next step bookmark

 -   Get folks in the front door

 -   Get them to aha moment

 -   Deliver core product value consistently

-### North Star Metric

-### Growth Equation

-### Additional Funnel Metrics

 ------------------------------------------------------------------------